 The plan will identify procedures for reasonably foreseeable emergency situations.
-This should include drills at the Project site and any relevant training to specifically involved personnel.
+As per the ACWA Power Project Company ESMS Implementation Manual, this is required to include drills at the Project site and any relevant training to specifically involved personnel.

 When establishing the Emergency Preparedness and Response Plan, the following should be considered: